ansys/pyaedt/doc/source/Resources/Contributing.rst

 1. Fork the PyAEDT GitHub repository and then clone the forked repository to your computer.

-2. In your local repostiory, create a new branch based on the ``Branch Naming Conventions`` section.
+2. In your local repository, create a new branch based on the ``Branch Naming Conventions`` section.

 3. Add your new feature and commit it locally.
 Be sure to commit frequently as the ability to revert to past commits is often helpful, especially if your change is complex.